Light Sources (Instrumentation, units, lights)

 Light can do one of three things when it hits a surface.
 It may be reflected, absorbed, or refracted.

-In reality, most every material absorbs some of the light that hits it; usually transformed into heat.
+In reality, almost every material absorbs some of the light that hits it; usually transformed into heat.

 Reflection